Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Introduction

-TRI systems with $T^2=-1$ are naturally \emph{Quaternionic}: Kramers pairs form right-$\mathbb H$ modules, the Berry connection is non-Abelian in $\mathfrak{sp}(N)$, and the Quaternionic Bloch-bundle (FKMM) invariant underlies the familiar $\mathbb{Z}_2$ topology.\cite{Hatsugai2010,DeNittisGomi2015CMP} On a different front, pair-density-wave (PDW) physics has highlighted \emph{higher-order} condensation: a uniform charge-$4e$ (quartet) superconducting state can appear as a vestigial order even when the uniform $2e$ order vanishes.\cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM} Recent theory and numerics identify microscopic routes to $4e$ phases,\cite{WuWang2024npjQM,Soldini2024PRB} and device experiments now report $4e$ supercurrents in engineered Josephson structures.\cite{Ciaccia2024CommPhys} Both the TRI/topological and $4e$ threads call for a compact, symmetry-transparent calculus that treats spin, time reversal, topology, and multi-fermion condensation in one language.
+TRI systems with $T^2=-1$ have a natural quaternionic structure because time reversal pairs every state with a Kramers partner.
+In this setting the relevant ``unitary'' rotations of a single Kramers pair are the unit quaternions, forming the symplectic group ${\rm Sp}(1)$, which is isomorphic to ${\rm SU}(2)$ and double-covers ordinary three-dimensional rotations ${\rm SO}(3)$.
+For $N$ Kramers pairs this structure generalizes to ${\rm Sp}(N)$, so the Berry connection becomes a non-Abelian symplectic connection rather than an ordinary Abelian phase.
+The corresponding Quaternionic Bloch-bundle structure is the geometric origin of the familiar $\mathbb Z_2$ topology, encoded mathematically by the Furuta--Kametani--Matsue--Minami (FKMM) invariant. \cite{Hatsugai2010,DeNittisGomi2015CMP} On a different front, pair-density-wave (PDW) physics has highlighted \emph{higher-order} condensation where a uniform charge-$4e$ (quartet) superconducting state can appear as a vestigial order even when the uniform $2e$ order vanishes.\cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM} Recent theory and numerics identify microscopic routes to $4e$ phases,\cite{WuWang2024npjQM,Soldini2024PRB,PhysRevB.82.134511} and device experiments now report $4e$ supercurrents in engineered Josephson structures.\cite{Ciaccia2024CommPhys} Both the TRI/topological and $4e$ threads call for a compact, symmetry-transparent calculus that treats spin, time reversal, topology, and multi-fermion condensation in one language.

-Charge-$4e$ order carries sharp phase-sensitive signatures: (i) halved flux periodicity (Little–Parks/SQUID) with period $\Phi_0/2=hc/4e$ when the \emph{condensed} object has charge $4e$;\cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM} (ii) a doubled ac Josephson frequency $f_{4e}=(4e/h)V$ and Shapiro steps at $V_n=n h f/(4e)$ when $4e$ transport dominates.\cite{Ciaccia2024CommPhys} A formulation that encodes the pair field as a single spinful object and assigns the correct gauge charge to its \emph{quartet} composite makes these predictions immediate, and helps distinguish $4e$ physics from superficially similar $4\pi$ Josephson anomalies in TRI topological platforms.\cite{QiHughesZhang2009PRL,ZhangKaneMele2013PRL}
+Charge-$4e$ order carries sharp phase-sensitive signatures: (i) halved flux periodicity in Little–Parks or superconducting quantum interference device (SQUID) measurements with period $\Phi_0/2=h/4e$ when the \emph{condensed} object has charge $4e$;\cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM} (ii) a doubled AC Josephson frequency $f_{4e}=(4e/h)V$ and Shapiro steps at $V_n=n h f/(4e)$ when $4e$ transport dominates.\cite{Ciaccia2024CommPhys} A formulation that encodes the pair field as a single spinful object and assigns the correct gauge charge to its \emph{quartet} composite makes these predictions immediate, and helps distinguish $4e$ physics from superficially similar $4\pi$ Josephson anomalies in TRI topological platforms.\cite{QiHughesZhang2009PRL,ZhangKaneMele2013PRL}